kaushikn07/neural-network-on-digit-classification/README.md

   .
 We do all of this using basics of calculus.

   .
-For Z when subtract one hot fix matrix from resultant.
+For Z when subtract the hot fix matrix from resultant.

   .
 For W(weights) we take the derivative of Z dot it with thte transpose of the resultant and divide it over number of rows.